- Describe the characteristics of a total institution

-Many individuals are resocialized into an institution through a two-part process.
-First, members entering an institution must leave behind their old identity through what is known as a degradation ceremony.
-In a degradation ceremony, new members lose the aspects of their old identity and are given new identities.
-The process is sometimes gentle.
+These examples of resocialization are within total institutions, but the process is sometimes more gentle outside of these extreme environments.
 To enter a senior care home, an elderly person often must leave a family home and give up many belongings which were part of his or her long-standing identity.
-Though caretakers guide the elderly compassionately, the process can still be one of loss.
-In many cults, this process is also gentle and happens in an environment of support and caring.
+Though caretakers guide the elderly compassionately, the process can still produce feelings of loss and disorientation.

-Learning to deal with life after having lived in a total institution requires yet another process of resocialization.
+Returning to a more normal life after having lived in a total institution requires yet another process of resocialization.
 In the U.S. military, soldiers learn discipline and a capacity for hard work.
 They set aside personal goals to achieve a mission, and they take pride in the accomplishments of their units.
 Many soldiers who leave the military transition these skills into excellent careers.
 Others find themselves lost upon leaving, uncertain about the outside world and what to do next.
 The process of resocialization to civilian life is not a simple one.

 Homelessness is an endemic problem among veterans.
-Many soldiers leave the military or return from war and have difficulty resocializing into civilian life.
-Learn more about this problem here.
+Many soldiers leave the military, perhaps after one or several combat deployments, and experience difficulty resocializing into civilian life.
+Learn more about the issues around resocializing veterans.

 Think It Over